JeffMacaluso/JeffMacaluso.github.io/_posts/2017-02-10-RestaurantRecommender.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"central texas barbecue is the best smoked and the only barbecue that matters"
 </div>

 The benefit in this is that it vastly reduces our feature space.
-Our pre-processed example would have created an additional ~10 features from someone who doesn't know how to type like a regular human being.
+Our pre-processed example would have created an additional two features if someone else used the words 'central' and 'texas' in their review.

 ```python